Parks district program changes: Answers to common questions (Updated April 2014)

 Clark County has completed 26 of 41 youth sports fields included in the Greater Clark Parks District program.
 These youth sports fields were developed at parks, schools, and sports complexes around the unincorporated urban area.
 Some were stand-alone projects, while others were built at the same time as a park.

 The Greater Clark Parks District will provide some funding for maintenance of the new sports fields.
 Additional maintenance funding will come from partnerships with school districts and youth sports groups.
 Active or completed sports field projects:

 In October 2007, the county partnered with the Vancouver School District to upgrade two youth soccer fields at Alki Middle School for year-round use.

 Construction of this premier youth sports facility was completed in 2012.
 The sports park features three multi-use synthetic turf fields and two natural turf Little League fields.
 Salmon Creek Little League and Westside Soccer Club use this site.
 More information.

 Construction was completed in April 2009 on eight Little League fields that will also be used for t-ball and fall youth soccer at this park.
 Evergreen Little League and Prairie Soccer Club use this site.

 Mini-Mod Soccer Fields in Lakeshore

 Clark County partnered with the Diocese of Olympia to locate four mini-mod soccer (children ages 4-7) fields at All Saints Episcopal Church, 2206 NW 99th St. The county made minor improvements to the property around the church in 2010.
-These fields will be used by Salmon Creek and Westside soccer clubs starting in 2011.
+These fields are used by Salmon Creek and Westside soccer clubs.

 For more information about the sports field projects, please contact Eric Christensen at Clark County Parks, by phone at (360) 397-2285 ext.
 1680 by email at Eric.Christensen@clark.wa.gov.